desimpson/aws-node-typescript-multi-instance-lambda/README.md

-# Multi-Instance Serverless Lambda Example
+# Multi-instance Serverless AWS Lambda function example

 This example demonstrates how to deploy multiple instances (or copies) of the same lambda function by using the "--param" Serverless option to pass in an instance name.
 The main idea is to rename AWS resources and outputs which would otherwise clash using the instance name.
 Each lambda's configuration can be made instance-specific by including the instance name in environment variable or parameter store keys.
 The benefit of this approach is that only one lambda function needs to be defined in `serverless.ts` (or `serverless.yml`), but any number of deployments of it can be made.